RCowles/looseleaf/readme.txt

 2. Enter the [testimonials] shortcode.
 3. Publish your page.

+= How do I add homepage widgets? =

+To create circular homepage widgets, first activate Jetpack, and then follow these steps:

+1. Navigate to Appearance > Customize > Widgets.
+2. Add an "Image (Jetpack)" widget to the Frontpage sidebar.
+3. Enter the required settings.
+4. Repeat steps 1-3 as needed for additional widgets.

 = How do I use Infinite Scroll? =

 Jetpack's Infinite Scroll module is also supported.
 You can follow these steps to enable it: